michalkotlinski/www/md/faq.md

 ### DA.. what?

 A Decentralized Autonomous Organization (DAO) is a form of company which operates entirely on the blockchain.
-In our case, the DAO is made up of Slock token holders that can review proposals and cast their votes to elect and direct a service provider which will represent them in the physical world.
+In this case, the DAO is made up of DAO token holders that can review proposals and cast their votes to elect and direct a service provider which will represent them in the physical world.
 This process is very similar to selecting a vendor or supplier.
 A DAO is however superior in many respects to a traditional company in the sense that all the decisions it makes are transparent, its finances can be audited by anyone and corruption is impossible.

 ### Is this just for geeks?

 Definitely not.
-In order to make decisions, token holders will be able to vote using a straightforward interface using Mist, the Ethereum browser.
+In order to make decisions, DAO token holders will be able to vote using a straightforward interface using Mist, the Ethereum browser.
 You'll have to be able to install software on your machine, and use what essentially looks and feel like a website.
 That's it.

 ### What can the DAO do exactly?

 The DAO can choose a service provider to implement a technology or develop a product, either by sending funds directly or signing a smart contract.
 The smart contract specifies the terms of the relationship between the DAO and its service provider.

-Once a provider has been selected, the DAO can call functions on the service provider smart contract, setting the values of operating parameters which could include, for example, what percentage of each Slock transaction is used to further fund the DAO, or what milestones have to be reached before the service provider receives certain payments.
+Once a service provider has been selected, the DAO can call functions on the service provider smart contract, setting the values of operating parameters which could include, for example, what percentage of each Slock transaction is used to further fund the DAO, or what milestones have to be reached before the service provider receives certain payments.

 What parameters are available depend on the service provider's smart contract and can range from a 'hands off' approach to having the DAO hold complete operational control.

 ### In practice, what will happen after the crowdsale?

-The default service provider Slock.it GmbH will submit an offer to develop products and services (including the Ethereum Computer) in the form of a smart contract.
+The default service provider Slock.it GmbH will submit an offer to develop products and services (including of course the Ethereum Computer) in the form of a smart contract.
 The DAO can then vote on this offer and, if accepted, interact with the smart contract using Mist, the Ethereum browser.

 ### I'm not a programmer - what will the first offer to the DAO include?